MaastrichtU-IDS/dsri-documentation/docs/openshift-volume.md

 Static persistent volumes are mounted in a specific directory on the MapR storage, and provides a more sustainable storage over time.
 Static persistent volumes are not bind to a specific project, and can be accessed by different projects.

-It is recommended to use dynamic persistent volumes in priority, you can [request a static persistent volume](mailto:dsri-support-l@maastrichtuniversity.nl) if necessary.
+It is recommended to use dynamic persistent volumes in priority, you can [request a static persistent volume](/dsri-documentation/help) if necessary.

-## Use the default ephemeral storage

-When creating a pod, OpenShift will by default use ephemeral storage.
-It creates a volumes bind to the pod.
-So the volume will be deleted.

-It is recommended to use dynamic provisioning for a more sustainable storage solution.
-But ephemeral storage can be sufficient for testing.

 ## Mount a filesystem UI on a PVC